poojanagrawal/mesalabs-day1/lab1/README.md

 You can edit *inlist_pgstar* while the model is running and it will immediately update your plots.
 </details>
+>> why the edit inlist part hidden inside the hint?
+It SHOULD be oustide as it is an important distinction from other inlists.
+Also move the `You do not have to wait for the run to be finished.
+Remember that you can interrupt it using ctrl+C if you're on Linux and Cmd+C if you are on Mac.` to the end.

 11. We have merged all the plots in one panel for a better overview.